LesFruitsDefendus/saskatoon-ng/doc/architecture.md

 ## Current Architecture

-As any software, Saskatoon is situated in historical context and has been through many hands.
+As any software, Saskatoon is situated in a historical context and has been through many hands.
 The current architecture reflects these conditions and is not ideal.
-This doc only describes how Saskatoon is implemented right now and helps new developers navigate.
+This section only describes how Saskatoon is implemented right now and helps new developers navigate.

 Saskatoon is based on the [Django](https://www.djangoproject.com/) web framework.
 It consists of 3 apps:
    - **harvest**: harvest related models and functionalities